Caffeinated alcoholic drink: Legal status

-Australia

-In Australia, the Ministerial Council on Drug Strategy is considering regulation to address the growing concerns over the drinks.

 Canada

 In Canada, regulations restrict the manufacture and sale of caffeinated alcoholic drinks unless the caffeine comes from a natural ingredient such as guarana; caffeine as an ingredient cannot be directly added to an alcoholic drink.

-Mexico

-In Mexico, caffeinated alcoholic drinks cannot be sold in bars or nightclubs.

 United Kingdom

-Several Scottish politicians and social activists have singled out the a caffeinated alcoholic drink Buckfast Tonic Wine as being particularly responsible for crime, disorder, and general social deprivation in certain communities.
+Several Scottish politicians and social activists have singled out the caffeinated alcoholic drink Buckfast Tonic Wine as being particularly responsible for crime, disorder, and general social deprivation in certain communities.
 There have been numerous calls for the drink to be banned (either throughout the country or in certain areas or shops), made more expensive to dissuade people from buying the product, or sold in plastic bottles to reduce glassing incidents.
 Helen Liddell, former Secretary of State for Scotland, called for the wine to be banned.
 In 2005, Scottish Justice Minister Cathy Jamieson suggested that retailers should stop selling the wine.
 All of these initiatives have been countered by lawyers acting for Buckfast distributors, J. Chandler & Company, in Andover.

 In certain parts of Scotland, Buckfast Tonic Wine is associated with drinkers who are prone to committing anti-social behaviour when drunk.

 In January 2010, a BBC investigation revealed that Buckfast Tonic Wine had been mentioned in 5,638 crime reports in the Strathclyde area of Scotland from 2006 to 2009, equating to an average of three per day.
 In 2017, Scottish Police reported there had been 6,500 crimes related to the drink in the previous two years.